Wednesday, July 17, 2024

 We definitely love lifestyles in Europe, and the European Union runs things magnificently, as compared to America's overpaid layers of useless government.
 Best of all, as the saying goes, "If we can overcome the obstacles of New York, we can succeed anywhere!"

-Please go to the next part to see what we are glad to get away from...
+*Please use this link to see what we are glad to get away from...

 No comments: